Welcome to Roundwood Primary

 - Football boots and shin pads are compulsory for children wishing to attend football club.

-On formal occasions the children will be required to wear shirts/blouses and ties – this usually applies only to the oldest pupils and a number of ties are kept at school.
+Please note, on formal occasions such as joint local schools’ music concerts, the children will be required to wear shirts/blouses and school ties – this usually applies only to the oldest pupils and a number of school ties are kept at school for use by pupils.

 Roundwood Primary further information